Megamil-LTDA/GitPilot/README.md

 - **Combine** - Reactive programming for state management
 - **Foundation** - URLSession for network requests
 - **AppKit** - Menu bar integration, file dialogs

 ---

-## 🔔 Setting Up Notifications

-### Telegram

-1. Create a bot with [@BotFather](https://t.me/botfather)
-2. Get your Chat ID from [@userinfobot](https://t.me/userinfobot)
-3. Add the token and chat ID to a Notification Group

-### Microsoft Teams

-1. Create an Incoming Webhook in your channel (connectors)
-2. Copy the webhook URL
-3. Add the URL to a Notification Group

----